regancipher/regancipher.github.io/_posts/2025-04-04-creative-aurvana-mimi-review.md

 ![vs Aurvana Ace 2](/assets/images/reviews/creative-mimi/vs_aurvana_ace_2.png)

 The bass response, while slightly improved over the Ace 2 with reduced mid-bass bloat, still lacks the punch and definition to match the precision of the mids and highs.
 Bass notes tend to linger a bit longer than ideal, creating a slight disconnect between the tight, articulate upper frequencies and the softer, less defined low end.
 It sounds like Creative simply adjusted the variables to improve the tuning, rather than use a different dynamic driver, so whilst the end result is slightly-more cohesive than the Ace 2, it still isn't ideal.
+Still - both the Ace 2 and the Mimi exibit warmth and depth that make them a comfy listen.

 In the sub-£150 category, though, the Mimi still rank well in my audio league table, thanks to a sensible tuning and outstanding level of customisation, both hearing and preference-based, but it's still slightly disappointing that the improvement over the Ace 2 is incremental rather than transformative.
 A different dynamic driver implementation could have elevated the overall performance further, so they've left us longing for more here really, which is a shame.